Who is the Artist Kingsawin?

 What is the Crypto Native Art Collective™?

-The Crypto Native Art Collective was founded in 2021 by Kingsawin and his partner, Sheree Lincoln who is an artist and web designer.
-It is a NFT project in progress .
+The Crypto Native Art Collective was founded in 2021 by Kingsawin and his wife, Sheree Lincoln, who is an artist and web designer.
+It is a Crypto NFT project in progress .
 The goal of this project is to make an art collective created to honor our Ancestors by building an online digital gallery for what has traditionally been called Native American Art through the power of a collective for emerging and established North American Indigenous Artists expressing the Soul of Indian Country…and weaving it into the World Wide Web.
 Learn more at www.cryptonativeart.com